 - No mobile app: OnPay is browser-based with no mobile app for any device.
 Other tools have made a mobile app necessary in today’s tech-drive world.

 - Integrations are limited: Although OnPay integrates smoothly with the third-party tools listed on its website, those options are limited.
 There were less than 20 third-party tools at last count.
 All the other products on this list offer a far more robust portfolio of integrations.

-One notable deficiency is the inability for a payroll administrator to set up payroll once and have it run automatically.
+One notable deficiency is the inability of a payroll administrator to set up automatic payroll cycles.
 You have to go in and manually work through two screens and a confirmation page each time you run a payroll cycle with OnPay.

-This probably isn’t a huge hurdle for a small company with few employees or a payroll that fluctuates.
-But, for a company with a big workforce of salaried employees, this can quickly become an unnecessary burden.
+This probably isn’t a huge hurdle for a small company with only a few employees or a payroll that fluctuates.
+But for a company with a large workforce of salaried employees, this can quickly become an unnecessary burden.
 Other products on my list, like Gusto, Paychex, and ADP do offer this set-it-and-forget-it convenience.

 While OnPay strives to be easy to use, there are some aspects where users struggle or face seemingly unnecessary annoyance.